 U.S. ports and harbors support all sectors of the marine economy.
 NOAA's role in supporting coastal and marine commerce is spread across the agency from weather forecast and hydrographic survey to sea-level rise projections and fisheries management, among others, with ports and harbors being an area where many of these interests intersect.
-The SAB will address such questions as "How can emerging technology be used by NOAA to integrate information to address immediate needs such as navigation and emergency response, as well as long-term planning for coastal communities that enables continued economic development in the face of global change?", and "How can we better project future infrastructure and port access needs of the marine transportation in the context of the fisheries and aquaculture industries?"
+The SAB will work in collaboration with members of the Hydrographic Services review Panel to consider the use of emerging technology, leveraging information developed for navigation for other NOAA needs, and the development of tools to support multiple uses such as marine transportation fisheries and aquaculture.